 Robert Walker, president of the Population Institute, hailed the Biden-Harris administration for taking these vital first steps, but warned that much more needs to be done to rectify the damage inflicted by the Trump-Pence administration.
 “President Trump and his allies waged an unrelenting war on reproductive health and rights that has jeopardized the health and well-being of millions both at home and abroad.
 It will take time to correct these wrongs and move forward with an ambitious agenda for sexual and reproductive health, rights, and justice, but we must do so with urgency, and Congress, as well as the administration, will need to do its part.”

 Soon after taking office in 2017 the Trump-Pence administration suspended U.S. support for the United Nations Population Fund (UNFPA).
-The executive order renews support for the agency, which is a major provider of family planning and reproductive health care in the developing world.
+The executive order renews support for the agency, which is a major provider of family planning and reproductive health care in the Global South.
 The executive order also repudiates U.S. support for the Geneva Consensus Declaration, a Trump-Pence initiative which sought to undermine international support for both abortion rights and LGBTQ+ rights.

 Walker said “Trump-era policies have done incalculable harm to women, young people, and the LGBTQ+ community both in the U.S. and abroad.
 It’s time to take a fresh new look at America’s approach to sexual and reproductive health, rights and justice, starting with consideration of priorities laid out in the Blueprint for Reproductive Health, Rights, and Justice, a roadmap that was endorsed last year by more than 100 organizations, including passing the Global Health, Rights, and Empowerment (HER) Act, the EACH Woman Act, and the Abortion Is Health Care Everywhere Act.”